MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### What are the differences between allocated credits and unallocated credits?

-When an organization (tenant) has purchased AI Builder capacity, corresponding credits are by default unallocated and available as a pool for the organization (tenant).
+When an organization (tenant) purchases AI Builder capacity, corresponding credits are by default unallocated and available as a pool for the organization (tenant).
 In this state, credits can be used on any environment without assigned credits, unless admin blocks usage of unallocated credits using the ['AI Builder Credit'](#block-use-of-unallocated-credits) organization (tenant) setting.

 The administrator can restrict usage by allocating all credits to specific environments or by blocking the usage of unallocated credits.
 They can reserve some capacity to an environment by allocating credits to this environment.